Clockwatchers: Plot

-Eventually, Margaret proposes a one-day strike from work due to mistreatment and being underappreciated as temps, and her friends halfheartedly agree to join her, but none of them follow through and she is fired by HR manager Barbara when she returns.
-Margaret calls out for support, but none of her friends or co-workers say anything as she is escorted out of the building.
+Eventually, Margaret proposes a one-day strike from work due to mistreatment and being underappreciated as temps and her friends halfheartedly agree to join her but none of them follow through and she is fired by HR manager Barbara Mitchell when she returns.
+Margaret calls out for support but none of her friends or co-workers say anything as she is escorted out of the building.
 Iris regretfully discovers that Margaret did not steal her plastic monkey while she is cleaning out the desk and finds Margaret's identical trinket.

 The friendship between the temps dissolves, as Jane left the company to get married and Paula was transferred to the accounting department.
-After moving to another desolate temp desk, Iris throws out a picture she took during a night out with Margaret, Paula, and Jane.
+After moving to another desolate temp desk, Iris throws out a picture she took during a night out with Margaret, Paula and Jane.
 She also receives a rejection letter from a job she had applied to at another company and is left with no other options but to keep temping.

 When Iris spots Cleo stealing a few items from a senior executive's desk, she follows her home and is surprised to see Cleo lives in a mansion.
 She angrily leaves Cleo a note at work demanding her stolen notebook back; Cleo fishes it out of her purse and hands it to her.
 At lunch, Iris burns the notebook (which Cleo had drawn inside) in front of Cleo.
 Cleo later leaves a brand-new notebook on Iris' desk with the words "I'm sorry" written inside its first page.

 Iris decides to leave Global Credit.
-On her last day, a pleasant but distant senior executive agrees to sign a glowing pre-written letter of recommendation for her, which contains Margaret's name and achievements.
-Iris then mails the letter of recommendation to Margaret, and resolves that she will no longer be the passive person that she used to be.
+On her last day, Mr. MacNamee, a pleasant but distant senior executive agrees to sign a glowing pre-written letter of recommendation for her, which contains Margaret's name and achievements.
+Iris then mails the letter of recommendation to Margaret and resolves that she will no longer be the passive person that she used to be.

 Release

-The film was first released on June 12, 1997, in Australia, the native country of Toni Collette.
+The film was first released on June 12, 1997 in Australia, the native country of Toni Collette.
 In the United States, it was released nearly a year later on May 15, 1998.

 Reception

 Critical response

 Clockwatchers received generally positive reviews from critics.
 On Rotten Tomatoes, the film holds an approval rating of 87% based on 31 reviews, with an average rating of 6.9/10.
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 In a positive review, Roger Ebert wrote that Clockwatchers is "a rare film about the way people actually live", "the kind of movie that can change lives", and awarded it three-and-a-half out of four stars.
 In a negative review, Owen Gleiberman of Entertainment Weekly called the film "as empty of drive and imagination as its poor-little-victim heroines, who never seem more than sulky, overgrown high school girls".